For hikers, backpackers, bikers, ATV riders, and geocachers alike, a handheld GPS is a valuable device to bring along on your adventures.

 If you’re looking for the ultimate rugged option with the highest GPS accuracy, a longer battery life, and no touchscreen but don’t mind losing the camera feature of the Montana 680t, then check out the Garmin GPSMAP 66st here.

-Outdoor enthusiasts looking for a reliable, durable, top-quality GPS device should consider a Garmin, as they are a known leader in the market of navigational technology.
+Outdoor enthusiasts looking for reliable, durable, top-quality handheld GPS devices should consider a Garmin, as they are a known leader in the market of navigational technology.

-The Garmin Montana 680t has an easy-to-read display, long battery life, conveniently included camera, plenty of storage and a MicroSD slot, turn-by-turn directional capabilities, waterproofing, and fast GPS + GLONASS technology integration.
+The Garmin Montana 680t has an easy-to-read display, great battery life, conveniently included camera, plenty of storage and a MicroSD slot, turn-by-turn directional capabilities, waterproofing, and fast GPS + GLONASS technology integration.

 If you’re on the hunt for a new GPS device that will last for many adventures, check out the Garmin Montana 680t here.